molundb/molundb.github.io/blog/feedback/5-things-learnt-using-android-room.md

 }
 ```

 So far so good, but now comes the problem.

+### The Problem
-If the data in the database would updated either by adding, editing or deleting a `Movement`, then `getMovements()` *had to be called* to update the UI with the latest state of the database.
+If the data in the database would updated either by adding, editing or deleting a `Movement`, then to keep the UI up to date with the state of the database, *`getMovements()` had to be called*.

 ```
 fun addMovement(movement: Movement) {
     viewModelScope.launch {
         val movementId = movementsRepository.setMovement(movement)
 	    ...
-        getMovements() // Needed to make sure the UI reflected the database }
+        getMovements() // Needed to make the UI reflects the database }
 }

 fun editMovement(movement: Movement) {
     viewModelScope.launch {
         movementsRepository.setMovement(movement)
-        getMovements() // Needed to make sure the UI reflected the database }
+        getMovements() // Needed to make the UI reflects the database }
 }

 fun deleteMovement(id: Long) {
     viewModelScope.launch {
         movementsRepository.deleteMovement(id)
-        getMovements() // Needed to make sure the UI reflected the database }
+        getMovements() // Needed to make the UI reflects the database }
 }
 ```